trystan/terminal-render/README.md

 # terminal-render

-Render terminal stuff simply.
+Render code page 437 terminal stuff simply.
 To a Swing Graphics, javascript (TODO), or an ANSI terminal (TODO).

 ## Instalation